-Back to index

 Objective and limitations of this guide

-The objective of this guide is to only cover the impact of the Ministerial Direction dated 3 December 2018 (and where appropriate for the purpose of the examples, the Ministerial Direction dated 6 July 2000) issued under s.59A of the SSPA 1975 on the application of increases to LGPS pensions in payment.
-The Ministerial Direction dated 3 December 2018 was issued to account for the changes made to the:
+The objective of this guide is to only cover the impact of the Ministerial Direction dated 31 March 2021 (and where appropriate for the purpose of the examples, the Ministerial Direction dated 6 July 2000 or 3 December 2018) issued under s.59A of the SSPA 1975 on the application of increases to LGPS pensions in payment.
+The Ministerial Direction dated 31 March 2021 was issued to account for the changes made to the:

 State pension for those individuals who reached SPa on and after 6 April 2016.
 All such individuals, upon reaching SPa will be paid the new State pension which does not contain any additional pension (AP), and

 State death benefits payable in respect of deaths that occurred on or after 6 April 2017.
 The new State death benefits do not include any inherited additional pension (AP).
-However, it would be incorrect to categorically state that a survivor of a member who died on or after 6 April 2017 is not entitled to inherited additional pension (AP).
-The rules regarding payment of inherited additional pension (AP) are dependent upon a number of factors:
+However, a survivor of a member who died on or after 6 April 2017 can be entitled to inherited additional pension (AP).
+The rules regarding payment of inherited additional pension (AP) are dependent upon several factors:

-(1) Whether the date of death occurred prior to 6 April 2016, on or after 6 April 2016 and prior to 6 April 2017 (there are transitional arrangements for such cases) or on or after 6 April 2017, and
+(1) Whether the date of death occurred before 6 April 2016, on or after 6 April 2016 and before 6 April 2017 (there are transitional arrangements for such cases) or on or after 6 April 2017, and

-(2) Whether or not the survivor was over or under their own SPa on the date of death of the deceased.
+(2) Whether the survivor was over or under their own SPa on the date of death of the deceased.

 This is a fundamental change to how administering authorities have previously approached the payment of survivor pensions and survivor GMPs.
-Paragraph 27 covers the payment of State survivor benefits in detail.
+Paragraphs 27 to 29 cover the payment of State survivor benefits in detail.

-This guide covers the payment of LGPS pensions prior to 6 April 2016 and beyond.
+This guide covers the payment of LGPS pensions before 6 April 2016 and beyond.

-This guide does not cover the calculation and application of any any anti-franking increase that may be due to a member under Chapter III of Part IV of the PSA 1993.
+This guide does not cover the calculation and application of any anti-franking increase that may be due to a member under Chapter III of Part IV of the PSA 1993.

-The Additional Pension (AP) paid by Government used to be called the Additional Component (AC) though this changed a number of years back.
+The Additional Pension (AP) paid by Government used to be called the Additional Component (AC) though this changed several years back.
 Therefore, all references in this guide will be to AP>=GMP or AP<GMP (as opposed to AC>=GMP or AC<GMP).

-The content of this guide is intended to apply up to and including the 5 April 2021.
-The Government has indicated in the outcome to its consultation on increases to public service pension benefits published on 22 January 2018, that it intends to investigate the possibility of an alternative long term solution, known as conversion.
-This guide will be updated to cover the position beyond 5 April 2021 once the outcome to those investigations are known.

-Back to index

 Summary

-After a member’s benefits are put into payment their LGPS benefits are increased by way of two Statutory Orders depending upon circumstances.
+After a member’s benefits are put into payment their LGPS benefits are increased under two Statutory Orders depending upon circumstances.
 The term pensioner within this guide (and the Ministerial Direction) is defined as a person to whom an official pension has become payable.
 An official pension is defined within s.5(1) of the PIA 1971 as any of the pensions specified in schedule 2 of that same Act (schedule 2 covers public service pensions, including the Local Government Pension Scheme).

 A pensioner can therefore be a person in receipt of a pension who is either a:

-former active scheme member, or
+former active member, or

-survivor of a deceased scheme member.
+survivor of a deceased member.